 After high school, Martin honed his musical talent at the Chicago Conservatory of Music, where he studied guitar, piano and voice.
 As the spokesman for M&R Rush, Martin's all class: a classically trained musician with a classic Chicago style.

 In 1983 Martin left M&R Rush to pursue other interests, but not long after was drawn to the stage again.
 His charisma and stage presence contributed to the overwhelming success of the band "The Dancing Noodles," which quickly became a Chicago-area favorite.
-He played with the Noodles until 1995.
+He played with the Noodles until 1995, rejoining them in 2010.

 Born to be in "show biz," Martin's definitely not all show.
 He's a consummate professional whose guitar playing and unique vocals cement the band's signature sound, and whose heart and soul make M&R Rush fans feel like family.